Understanding Color Blindness: Can You Become a Pilot? FAA Rules and Your Options - Flight School Los Angeles

 Can Color-Blind Pilots Still Fly Commercially?

 Yes!
 Many pilots with mild to moderate color vision deficiency have successful careers in aviation.
-If you pass an alternate FAA test, you can qualify for a First-Class Medical Certificate, which is required for airline pilots.
+If you pass any one of the accepted FAA color vision tests, you can qualify for a First-Class Medical Certificate with no color vision limitation, which is required for airline pilots.

 Obtaining a Second-Class Medical Certificate is crucial for those aiming to become commercial pilots.
 This certificate ensures that pilots are fit for safe operation during commercial flights and includes passing color vision tests.